phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Signals & Slots/README.md

 window = MainWindow()
 window.show()
 app.exec_()

+# <1> Set the default value for our variable.
+# <2> Use the default value to set the initial state of the widget.
+# <3> When the widget state changes, update the variable to match.
 ```
 \
 &emsp; You can use this same pattern with any PyQt5 widgets.
 If a widget does not provide a signal that sends the current state, you will need to retrieve the value from the widget directly in your handler.